aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/watermark/_index.md

 ﻿---
-title: "Working with Watermarks in a Word document"
+title: "Working with Watermarks in a Word document online"
-second_title: " online"
 articleTitle: "Working with Watermarks"
 linktitle: "Watermarks"
 type: docs